Reload-astro/onetap-menu-lib/README.md

 ## Getting Started

-This will go through how to use the library in your executor.
+This will go through how to use the library in your executor should work on all.

 ### Prerequisites